LINCHPIN

 The Oklahoma Laboratory

 Oklahoma is the right laboratory for this work.
-Not because its challenges are unique—they are not; they mirror national trends—but because its structural characteristics create conditions in which a systems-level intervention can be designed, implemented, measured, and replicated in ways that would be impossible in a larger or more complex state.
+Its challenges mirror national trends.
+Its structural characteristics create conditions in which a systems-level intervention can be designed, implemented, measured, and replicated in ways that would be impossible in a larger or more complex state.

 The problem is acute.
-Oklahoma ranks 44th in child poverty (KIDS COUNT 2025), 46th in educational attainment, and 40th in family and community well-being.11 Nearly one in five young men aged sixteen to twenty-four is idle—neither working nor enrolled in school.
-The state has the fourth-highest incarceration rate in the nation—a rate that reflects decades of social failure upstream of the criminal justice system.
+Oklahoma ranks 44th in child poverty (KIDS COUNT 2025), 46th in educational attainment, and 40th in family and community well-being.11 Nearly one in five young men aged sixteen to twenty-four is idle, neither working nor enrolled in school.
+The state has the fourth-highest incarceration rate in the nation, a rate that reflects decades of social failure upstream of the criminal justice system.
 Maternal mortality rates exceed national averages.
 Mental health service access ranks near the bottom nationally.
-These are not abstract policy challenges to be addressed at leisure.
-They are urgent structural failures that demand the kind of integrated, systems-level response that SEED proposes.
+These are urgent structural failures that demand the kind of integrated, systems-level response that SEED proposes.

 Oklahoma Indicator Data